 Undergraduate Piano Primary

 Piano primary students majoring in Sacred Music, Bachelor of Arts in Music, Music Education, Theory/Composition, or Music Theater are expected to play once each semester in performance class.
 Seniors give a full or half recital, as determined by the instructor and the department following the jury examination at the end of the junior year.
 Freshmen have required juries at the end of each semester; sophomores and juniors, at the end of each year.
+Piano primary students study with the same faculty and are offered the same performance opportunities as Piano Majors.

 Undergraduate Piano Secondary